Monday 24th October, 2022

 A review of the 12 available clinical trials of massage for shoulder pain found that general massages only gave short term relief and no improvement in function (1).

-On the other hand specific massage techniques that target (myofascial) trigger points gave much better results (2–4).
-Trigger points are those tender lumps that therapists find.
-For more information please see our article Your Complete Guide To (Myofascial) Trigger Points .
+Specific massage techniques that target (myofascial) trigger points, or trigger points for short, gave much better results (2–4).
+These are those tender lumps that therapists find.
+We will give advice on these therapies in our specific advice section below.

-1. the two main scientifically proven causes of shoulder pain your doctor probably will not get told about, and
+1. There are two scientifically proven causes of shoulder pain your doctor probably will not consider, and

-2. the the unproven treatments doctors recommend that do not work and may even hurt you.
+2. Many treatments for shoulder pain are unproven, do not work, and can even hurt you.

-Extensive scientific evidence shows that the following are major causes of shoulder pain, and the correcting them is a big help.
-For more information please see our article Why shoulder pain keeps coming back and what you can do about it .
+Extensive scientific evidence shows that the following two issues are major causes of shoulder pain, and correcting them has proved to be a big help.
+However, because of the influence of pharmaceutical companies these are too often overlooked by doctors, which of course means that the problem does not get better.
+For more information on both of these please see our guide Why shoulder pain keeps coming back and what you can do about it .

 Head forward posture